-If the flat-Earth model is correct, then both flights should have similar duration, and it wouldn’t be twice longer just because you make a stop in a city along the flight route.
+If the flat-Earth model is correct, then both flights should have a similar duration, and it certainly would not be twice longer just because you make a stop in a city very close to the flight route.

 The real reason is that the flight does not actually go over the United States.
-This happens because the Earth is spherical, and the flight goes over the southern Pacific Ocean, which is the great circle route between Sydney and Santiago.
+This happens because the Earth is spherical, and the flight traverses the southern Pacific Ocean, which is the great circle route between Sydney and Santiago.